 The Women on Waves ship Borndiep stayed in international waters, 12 miles from Figueira da Foz a small holliday town in Portugal, from August 28 till September 9, 2004.
 The ship was being blocked to enter Portuguese national waters by two Portuguese war ships.
 Read more »

 On June 16, 2003 Women on Waves set sail for Poland.
 We were invited by a coalition of Polish women's organisations called the "STER committee- women decide", to support them in their struggle for legal and safe abortion.
-In the mobile clinic of the ship Langenort, Women on Waves offered a range… Read more »
+In the mobile clinic of the ship Langenort, Women on Waves… Read more »

 On 11 June 2001, Women on Waves set sail from the Netherlands with an almost entirely female crew for the Republic of Ireland, a country with the most restrictive abortion law in Europe.
 Women on Waves was invited by several Irish abortion rights organisations.
 Read more »